aTasja/MyRadio/README.md

 ---------------------------------

 ### ---SplashActivity class extends Activity--- <br/>
-- During installation, the application requests access to calls to monitor the status of the phone and turn off the radio during a phone conversation.
+- After installation, the application requests permission to access calls to monitor the status of the phone and turn off the radio during a phone conversation.
 - Launches the app and send intent to RadioActivity class to start.<br/>
 <br/>